16.1 Structs

 of a record type, without declaring the type.

 they're said to be nominally typed.
-This means two struct
+This means two structs with the

 same components but declared with distinct names are distinct types.